Lung Cancer Screenings

 - Tobacco history of at least 30 pack years (one pack year = smoking one pack per day for one year; 1 pack = 20 cigarettes)

-- Ex-smokers who quit within the past 15 years
+- Current smoker or one who has quit within the last 15 years

 Our experts are highly trained to understand all lung cancers, their complexities and how they act and react differently in each person.
 And understanding what drives each patient’s own specific genes to change enables our team — world-renowned experts across multiple medical disciplines and treatment modes — to offer individualized, targeted therapies found only here at the OSUCCC – James.

 OSUCCC – James screenings also include a same-day consultation with a board-certified pulmonologist and if you would like, a certified smoking-cessation specialist as well.

 Diagnosing Lung Cancer

 An accurate, complete diagnosis is essential for effectively treating lung cancer.
 Because there is no routine lung cancer, the OSUCCC – James’ world-renowned lung cancer subspecialists reach across multiple disciplines and modes of treatment, working together to offer patients the latest technologies and the most advanced procedures to understand lung cancer at the molecular and genetic levels — the levels that drive each patient’s specific kind of lung cancer.